 Can my student miss a day of class/performance?

-Students enrolled in performance Workshop (grades 3 – 6) or mainstage performance/technical apprenticeship (grades 6 – 12), should plan to attend all rehearsals and performances. extensive absences may result in the reduction or elimination of a student’s performance responsibilities.
-Students who will miss even a single performance of a production should not register for the class. performances are mandatory. acting students who miss one day of any performance class for any reason, including illness, may be re-cast at the instructor’s discretion.
+Students enrolled in Mainstage Performance/Technical Apprenticeship (6 – 12 grade), should plan to attend all rehearsals and performances.
+Extensive absences may result in the reduction or elimination of a student’s performance responsibilities.
+Students who will miss even a single performance of a production should not register for the class.
+Performances are mandatory.
+Acting students who miss one day of any performance class for any reason, including illness, may be re-cast at the instructor’s discretion.
 We are unable to fully engage students that plan to miss a performance.

 Will my student have rehearsal on summer holidays and weekends?

-Families planning activities or trips should not sign up for a performance/production workshop if it conflicts with their plans. please read the class descriptions carefully, as most workshops list mandatory attendance for Sunday rehearsals and performances including Father’s Day (Sunday, June 16).
-The JCC Mizel Arts and Culture Center is closed on Thursday, July 4 – no classes or rehearsals; mainstage performance will have a make-up “called rehearsal” the Sunday prior (meaning only selected students will be called to this rehearsal).
+Families planning activities or trips should not sign up for a production workshop if it conflicts with their plans.
+Please read the class descriptions carefully, as most workshops list mandatory attendance for Sunday rehearsals and performances including Father’s Day (Sunday, June 21).

 For the musicals, students will be taught a musical number and dance combination with a song from the show.
 While we do not expect students to prepare ahead of time, some students prepare for the possibility of singing particular numbers. all students are encouraged to familiarize themselves with the show as much as possible.
 Since the directors will chose the audition piece to be used, we cannot guarantee that the student will be able to audition with a piece they have worked on.
 Please note that the director reserves the right to alter the script during the rehearsal process.